 As the above distribution is more than 90% of the income earned during the year, excluding realized and unrealized capital gains on investments, the Fund is not subject to tax under Clause 99 of the Part I of the Second Schedule of the Income Tax Ordinance, 2001.

 Auditors

-The present auditors, Messers A.F.Ferguson & Co., Chartered Accountants, retire and, being eligible, offer themselves for re-appointment for the year ending June 30, 2014.
+The present auditors, Messrs A.F.Ferguson & Co., Chartered Accountants, retire and, being eligible, offer themselves for re-appointment.

 Directors' Statement in Compliance with Code of Corporate Governance